-The Board has suggested the following activities that can be organized by the schools affiliated to the Board.
-The aim of the programme is twofold i.e. to celebrate the Reading week and promote reading habits among the school students.
+The Board has suggested the following activities that can be organized by the schools affiliated with the Board.
+The aim of the programme is twofold i.e. to celebrate Reading week and promote reading habits among the school students.

 The Board has also instructed the activities carried out by students during Reading Week can be assessed as part of the Subject Enrichment Activities for classes up to Secondary level.

 If we encounter a man of rare intellect, we should ask him what books he reads.